 Use restraint and moderation while editing your LinkedIn profile picture and avoid oversaturation and high-contrast lighting.

 7. LinkedIn Profile Picture Do: Test your photos

 Even if you think you’ve checked all the boxes for a perfect LinkedIn profile picture, we found that people are still terrible at knowing which pictures are their best.

 Self-selected profile pictures make less favorable impressions than ones selected by a stranger.
 And your friends and family are just as bad at picking photos of you, so they can’t help you either.

-It’s clear that we are prone to accidentally choose profile pictures that give a bad impression — costing us that job interview, opportunity, or even thousands of dollars off of a salary offer.
+So we’re scientifically-proven to be prone to accidentally choose profile pictures that could give a bad impression — costing us that job interview, networking opportunity, or even thousands of dollars off of a salary offer.

 Feedback from strangers is the answer.

 Photofeeler tells you exactly how you’re coming across to strangers in your prospective profile pictures.
-It is heavily used for testing LinkedIn profile pictures.
+It’s praised by users as a great way for testing and optimizing LinkedIn profile pictures.